coopnorge/engineering-docker-images/docs/images/devtools-terraform-v1beta1.md

 ```

 To make sure that the image hash specified in `Dockerfile` above is updated
-automatically, make sure you have the following configured in dependabot config
+automatically, make sure you have the following configured in Dependabot config
 file:

 ```yaml title=".github/dependabot.yaml"